Test Code BRTP Rapid Hereditary Breast Cancer Treatment Decision Panel, Varies

 Evaluation and categorization of variants are performed using published American College of Medical Genetics and Genomics and the Association for Molecular Pathology recommendations as a guideline.(8) Other gene-specific guidelines may also be considered.
 Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
 Variants classified as benign or likely benign are not reported.

 Multiple in silico evaluation tools may be used to assist in the interpretation of these results.
 The accuracy of predictions made by in silico evaluation tools is highly dependent upon the data available for a given gene, and periodic updates to these tools may cause predictions to change over time.
-Results from in silico evaluation tools should be interpreted with caution and professional clinical judgement.
+Results from in silico evaluation tools should be interpreted with caution and professional clinical judgment.

 Rarely, incidental or secondary findings may implicate another predisposition or presence of active disease.
 Incidental findings may include, but are not limited to, results related to the sex chromosomes.
 These findings will be carefully reviewed to determine whether they will be reported.